sskyy/redux-event-bus/docs/introduction/Beginner_Tutorial.md

 ## Step 3: monitor the task state in react component

 Finally, let's see how to emit a event, and how to get the state of the yield task.
-We will use api `monitor` to wrap our component.
-The usage is quite similar as redux api `connect`.
+We will use API `monitor` to wrap our component.
+The usage is quite similar as redux API `connect`.
 It takes a function to map task state to props.
-And monitor will pass an aditional method called `emit` to your component, so you can use it to emit evemt.
+And monitor will pass an additional method called `emit` to your component, so you can use it to emit event.

 ```javascript
 import {monitor} from 'redux-task'